Facebook Messenger Bots continue to grow in popularity since 2016.

 Like with any project, we want to keep the end in mind.

 - What is the purpose of your chatbot?
+Lead generation?
+A conversational interface for your users?

 - Is there an opportunity to use your bot to better educate your market and sell your products?

-For example, Poncho is a weather app, so naturally their bot is going to gather user information so that it can message you daily about the weather in your area:
+Let’s see some chatbot examples: Poncho is a weather app, so naturally their bot is going to gather user information so that it can message you daily about the weather in your area:

 WebMD is a health services company, their bot is going to help educate users when they’re sick: